 These are the Horticultural Lighting Group (HLG) LEDs and these are the flagship models.
 Now Horticultural Lighting Group and their quantum board design has revolutionized the LED industry.
 They've made LEDs that are extremely thin, simple yet powerful.
 These are literally like a no-frills LED.

 So, let me tell you a little story that not many people know about HLG.
-The thing is HLG was actually born out of two separate LED companies.
+HLG was actually born out of two separate LED companies.
 One of them being Johnson Grow Lights by a guy named Stephen Johnson and the other one called Northern Grow Lights by a guy named Amit Chandra.

-Now, these chip-on-board LEDs they are a little less expensive, but they also kind of hit the level of max efficiency.
+Now, these chip-on-board LEDs are a little less expensive, but they also kind of hit the level of max efficiency.
 And both Steven and Amit recognized this, and in communicating with one another, they decided they were going to try this new Samsung LED that just came out and they together developed this new LED called the QB 304, QB for quantum board.

-And when this like came out, I think it was around 2016, it really, like I said, earlier, revolutionized LED industry.
+And when this like came out, I think it was around 2016, it really, like I said, earlier, revolutionized the LED industry.

-The LED was a super thin and it really didn't have any of the extra parts necessary that a lot of these other companies put on that honestly raised the cost and sometimes even made them less efficient.
+The LED was super thin and it really didn't have any of the extra parts necessary that a lot of these other companies put on that honestly raised the cost and sometimes even made them less efficient.